kennyklee/vanilla-js-guidebook/chapters/00 - intro.md

 ## Getting Setup

-All of the source code for the lessons in this book are avilable on GitHub ([https://github.com/cferdinandi/ditching-jquery-source-code](https://github.com/cferdinandi/ditching-jquery-source-code)).
-Each section also includes a lab (the `lab {section name}.html` file), and the answers to the lab (the `lab {section name} answers.html` file).
+All of the source code for the lessons in this book are avilable on GitHub ^[[https://github.com/cferdinandi/ditching-jquery-source-code](https://github.com/cferdinandi/ditching-jquery-source-code)].

 To make things easier, I've inlined everything.
 There's some basic CSS up in the `<head>`, some sample `<body>` content to work with, and all of your scripts are down at the bottom.

-I make heavy use of `console.log()` to spit out the results of the lessons and labs into the Console tab of Developer Tools.
+I make heavy use of `console.log()` in the source code to spit out the results of the lessons into the Console tab of Developer Tools.
 All modern browsers--Chrome, Firefox, Safari, and Microsoft Edge--have great browser tools baked right in.

 I'd also recommend getting a good text editor.
-My text editor of choice is Sublime 2 ([http://www.sublimetext.com/2](http://www.sublimetext.com/2)), but Atom (from GitHub) ([https://atom.io](https://atom.io/)) is a great free cross-platform alternative with most of the same features.
+My text editor of choice is Sublime 2 ^[[http://www.sublimetext.com/2](http://www.sublimetext.com/2)], but Atom (from GitHub) ^[[https://atom.io](https://atom.io/)] is a great free cross-platform alternative with most of the same features.